Pei-devoteam/AWS-CloudWatch/Use CloudWatch to Monitor a Single Instance.md

 Note: This tutorial is most suitable for monitoring only one ec2 instance without the need to reuse the configuration file.

 ### Step 1.
 Create IAM Roles
-**Reason**: In order to enable CloudWatch agent to be installed on a server and send metrics to CloudWatch, you need to create an IAM role with the right permissions.
+**Reason**: In order to enable the CloudWatch agent and having it installed on a server and send metrics to CloudWatch, you need to create an IAM role with the right permissions.

 **Procedures**:
 1. Go to IAM service in aws and create a role.